descope/descope-next-js/README.md

-# nextjs-sdk
-Next JS SDK
+# Descope SDK for NextJS